jgsogo/jgsogo.github.io/content/articles/2021-10-17-emscripten-magnum.md

   In this article I use Emscripten to render an STL model in the browser with the help of Magnum library.
 I'll use Conan and packages from ConanCenter to get the libraries and build everything needed.
 Finally we will get the files we need to deploy in a web server to interact with the 3D model.
+In this blogpost I'm not entering into the logic or sources, the purpose is to show a working project that can be used in future developments.
 draft: true
 ---